GGgRain/Unreal-Volt/README.md

 Plus, Volt never makes bottleneck on the game thread, because it works with multithreading - many of the intensive actions are all done in an independent thread.
 This lets users focus solely on the animation development while not caring too much about the performance issue.

-Also, Many features including querying slate instances or animation tracks are designed to be fast enough ( O(1) ) to support maximum performance - thus Volt could be practical enough for every project.
+Also, many features including querying slate instances or animation tracks are designed to be fast enough ( O(1) ) to support maximum performance - thus Volt could be practical enough for every project.

 ## :inbox_tray: Installation ##